hkhoi/Mobile_Game_Analysis/README.md

  **Inference:<br/>
  -For simpler games, focus on size between 100MB to 150MB of contents<br/>
  -For more complex games, target between 300MB to 600MB of contents<br/>
- -Games above 1GB have good tendancy to land above 3.5 score and above, provided sufficient resource available to the developer**
+ -Games above 1GB have good tendancy to land above 3.5 score and above, provided sufficient resource available to the developer<br/>**
   *size in the appstore and actual game size may differ after installation, patching and downloading additional content from game server*

 #### Size vs User Rating by Genre